Signs of Puppy Farming

-Dr John Bradshaw, director of the Anthrozoology Institute at the University of Bristol in the UK, reports on puppy farm breeding practices leading to an increase in hostile and dangerous dogs.
-If you notice any behavioral issues such as trembling, erratic sleeping patterns, food aggression and lack of height or depth perception, it is likely these are signs of puppy farming and you have been deceived into buying from a puppy farm.
+Dr. John Bradshaw, director of the Anthrozoology Institute at the University of Bristol in the UK, reports on puppy farm breeding practices leading to an increase in hostile and dangerous dogs.
+If you notice any behavioral issues such as trembling, erratic sleeping patterns, food aggression and lack of height or depth perception, it is likely these are signs of puppy farming, and you have been deceived into buying from a puppy farm.

-Prioritize ‘meeting the family’
+Prioritize ‘meeting the family.’

-It is wise to have a vet of your own choosing inspect your potential puppy preceding the signing of a sale contract, to identify any possible future complications.
-If your breeder is professional or semi-professional rather than simply breeding one litter for their personal enjoyment, they should also be prepared to offer some references from buyers of previous litters.
+It is wise to have a vet of your choosing inspect your potential puppy preceding the signing of a sale contract, to identify any possible future complications.
+If your breeder is professional or semi-professional rather than simply breeding one litter for their enjoyment, they should also be prepared to offer some references from buyers of previous litters.
 If your seller cannot oblige any of these requests, then it’s best not to take the transaction any further.

-Never agree to have the puppy delivered to your home address, meet the seller to collect the puppy, or pay for the puppy in advance, as these are all common exercises from puppy farms.
+Never agree to have the puppy delivered to your home address, meet the seller to collect the puppy, or pay for the puppy in advance, as these are all basic exercises from puppy farms.